toddeTV/zlig/README.md

 The script runs automatically:

-- before a dev run
+- before a dev run and always a `.gltf` file changes
 - before a build
 - after `pnpm i`